 Once again, without all the loyal volunteers and the trust and support of the members of the Congregation, it would be very difficult for Session to carry out their responsibilities to further the work God has planned for Canonsburg United Presbyterian Church.

-The Trustees, a nine-member Board, meets on the first Monday of each month.
+The Buildings and Grounds Team, a nine-member Board, meets on the first Monday of each month.